-- Work with industry or
+1. Work with industry; or

 For options 3 and 4, Daresbury Laboratory staff will act as sponsors of the project and any project involving DL staff should be discussed with them prior to submission.

-NB If successful you are required to write a short report for CCP5 and for software projects the course material must be given to CCP5 so that it can be made available to the whole community via our web pages.
+If successful, recipients will be required to write a short report(1-2 pages) for CCP5 upon completion of the project.
+Moreover, for software projects, the course material generated as part of the bursary must be shared with CCP5 so that it can be made available to the whole community via our web pages.